It’s never been a better time to grow a goatee. It looks stunning and attractive as hell, so ladies (or guys, if you prefer) will be all over you.

 By doing this, you will also get rid of any split ends.
 The last step is trimming the mustache.
 All you have to do is cut them to the same length as the rest of your goatee beard.

 Follow these steps if you want to shape your goatee with a trimmer:

 1. Make sure that your skin and beard are dry.

-2. Trim your beard and mustaches evenly with trimmer settings set to 5mm (not more).
+2. Trim your beard and mustaches evenly with a beard trimmer, settings set to 5mm (not more).

-3. Remove the rest of your beard and mustaches except soul patch and wide area underneath your mouth (approximately 10mm wider than your lips, depending on your style).
+3. Remove the rest of your beard and mustache except for the soul patch the wide-area underneath your mouth (approximately 10mm wider than your lips, depending on your style).

-4. Use precise trimmer to create nicely shaped oval jawbone line and curved lines on soul patch that connect with your beard.
+4. Use precise trimmer and Beardoholic beard shaping tool to create a nicely shaped oval jawbone line and curved lines on soul patch that connect with your beard.

 5. Maintain your goatee style every few days.
 That means you should keep the rest of your beard short and trim your goatee to look nice and tidy.